Aura Identity Theft Protection Review

 Additional information Aura can monitor

 As an aside, we’ve reviewed a lot of these services, and this is one of the most extensive lists we’ve found so far.
 Well, we did find a comparable list during our IdentityGuard review, but it turns out that the same company that owns IdentityGuard owns Aura.
 Makes sense.
+Compare how similar they are with our Aura vs. Identity Guard guide.

 The more important observation is that Aura’s identity monitoring absolutely works.
 We immediately had 23 notifications that our credentials were found on the dark web.